-43 Are fast-track proceedings available?
+43. Are fast-track proceedings available?

 Simplified and summary proceedings are faster.
 Civil claims in simplified proceedings are subject to less formalistic rules.
 The statement of claim is slightly simplified and a statement of the ground for the claim is not necessary (article 244 CPC).
 Moreover, the matter should be concluded at the first hearing (article 246 CPC).
 Summary proceedings are also faster.
-Among others, in principle, evidence is only allowed in the form of physical records (article 254 CPC) and shorter deadlines apply.
+Among other things, in principle, evidence is only allowed in the form of physical records (article 254 CPC) and shorter deadlines apply.

-44 Is it possible to conduct proceedings in a foreign language?
+44. Is it possible to conduct proceedings in a foreign language?

 The proceedings are held in the official language of the canton in which the case is heard (article 129 CPC).
+However, as an exception, appeals to the Federal Supreme Court against an arbitral award may be drafted and filed in English (article 77 paragraph 2-bis and 119a paragraph 2 FSCA).